pawnguy/learngit/readme.txt

  Git is a very free software.
-Git is good for the computers.
+Git is good for  GPL and the computers.